nais/doc/basics/access.md

-# Getting access from laptop
+# Accessing the clusters

 This guide will take you through the required tools and permissions that need to be in place for you to be able to operate your own NAIS application directly from your laptop.

+## Set up a team

+The primary unit of access is a *team*, whose origin is a group in Azure AD.
+Each team is given its own namespace with the same name as the team.
+The team will have unrestricted access to all Kubernetes assets in that namespace.

+See [creating a new team](../basics/teams.md) to get started with teams.
+After creating a new team, you should have access to all clusters.

 ## Install [`kubectl`][kubectl]